-5.4 1979: Convolution + Weight Replication + Winner-Take-All (WTA)
+5.3 1979: Convolution + Weight Replication + Winner-Take-All (WTA)

-Apart from deep GMDH networks (Sec.
-5.3), the Neocognitron (Fukushima, 1979, 1980, 2013a) was perhaps the first artificial NN that deserved the attribute deep, and the first to incorporate the neurophysiological insights of Sec.
+The Neocognitron (Fukushima, 1979, 1980, 2013a) was perhaps the first artificial NN that deserved the attribute deep, and the first to incorporate the neurophysiological insights of Sec.
 5.2.
 It introduced convolutional NNs (today often called CNNs or convnets), where the (typically rectangular) receptive field of a convolutional unit with given weight vector is shifted step by step across a 2-dimensional array of input values, such as the pixels of an image.
 The resulting 2D array of subsequent activation events of this unit can then provide inputs to higher-level units, and so on.
 Due to massive weight replication (Sec.
 2), relatively few parameters may be necessary to describe the behavior of such a convolutional layer.